Mount Maunganui’s new urban green space development, at 123-141 Maunganui Road, will provide a new space for everyone to enjoy by December 2018.

 The park is designed for people to enjoy.
 It will create a greater sense of belonging for our community by encouraging social interaction through a shared space to rest and play.
 The new space will support the growing visitor and residential population by inviting people to stay longer in the Mount CBD, with local businesses enjoying the economic benefits through increased foot traffic.

 Transforming the area into a park started end of March 2018 and is making way for new native plants greening the space.
-A mix of approximately 20 native trees will be planted on site with a pōhutukawa being the feature tree of the new space, attracting birds and representing the region’s signature coastal tree.
+A mix of native trees will be planted on site with a pōhutukawa being the feature tree of the new space, attracting birds and representing the region’s signature coastal tree.
 Over time, the combination of species will provide the site with enhanced shade.
 The new park will also be home to low growing native shrubs and grasses, representing our coastal environment.

 Our natural environment is our greatest asset.
 It attracts people to live in or visit our city.
 To support our native forests and wild places, Council strongly supports planting native species in our urban areas.
 They are our taonga and Council provides opportunities for new native plantings, to support whenever possible existing native plants and trees.